devesh2408/dynproto/README.md

 ### Future work:
 * I'm evaluating this for use in a larger project.
 If that moves forward, I plan to clean up this fork and ask the maintainers to merge back my changes.
 * Don't expect this repo to stay functional or up-to-date.
-If your organization wants to use these features, you should (a) write more tests (b) benchmark and (c) take over the project.
+If your organization wants to use these features, you should take over the project.